openrndr/orx/orx-jvm/orx-keyframer/README.md

 the [example program](src/demo/kotlin/DemoFull01.kt).
 The full format adds a `parameters` block and a `prototypes` block.

 [Expressions](src/demo/resources/demo-simple-expressions-01.json), expression mechanism.
-Currently uses values `r` to indicate repeat index and `t` the last used key time, `v` the last used value (for the animated attribute).
+Currently, it uses values `t` to indicate the last used key time and `v` the last used value (for the animated attribute).

 Supported functions in expressions: